PhD Topics

 Further references relating to this topic.

-Good undergraduate degree (2.1 or above) in Computing, ideally with experience in natural language processing.
+A good undergraduate degree (2.1 or above) in Computing (or equivalent), with experience in artificial intelligence, computational linguistics, natural language processing or human-computer interaction.